mwangisamkariuki/alx-low_level_programming/0x08-recursion/README.md

      a function that returns the factorial of a given number.
 # Task 4;
     a function that returns the factorial of a given number
+# Task 5;
+    function that returns the value of x raised to the power of y